 Remarkable historical artifacts from the age of the Pilgrims

-A museum of extraordinary historical value and import, Pilgrim Hall’s mission is to protect, foster, and educate about America’s important heritage.
-Built in 1824 in the center of historic Plymouth this is the nation’s oldest continuously–operating public museum.
-Long before the pilgrims arrived, however, this land belonged to the Wampanoag peoples for more than 10,000 years and the story of their relationship with colonial peoples is here.
-You’ll see a remarkable collection of Pilgrim possessions and paintings and artifacts.
+A museum of extraordinary historical value, Pilgrim Hall’s mission is to protect, foster, and teach America’s important heritage.
+Built in 1824 in the center of Plymouth, this is the nation’s oldest continuously operating public museum.
+Long before the pilgrims, however, this land belonged to the Wampanoag peoples for more than 10,000 years and the story of their relationship with colonial peoples is here.
+You’ll see a remarkable collection of Pilgrim possessions, paintings and artifacts.
 William Bradford’s Bible is here, as is Myles Standish’s sword and the earliest sampler made in America, embroidered by his teenage daughter.
 You’ll find also the only portrait painted from life of a Pilgrim and the cradle that was made for New England’s very first–born.

 Naismith Memorial Basketball Hall of Fame